codefresh-io/cf-openapi/README.md

   "info": {
     /*...*/
   },

-  "x-base-path": "/api",  // this is used as base path for all registered endpints "paths": { // will be used as route: app.get('/some/endpoint', someEndpoint.handleSomething),
+  // this is used as base path for all registered endpints "x-base-path": "/api",
+  "paths": {

+    // will be used as route: app.get('/some/endpoint', someEndpoint.handleSomething),
-    "/some/endpoint/{myParam}": { // this will be used to get the param by name: req.params.myName "get": {
+    // "myParam" will be used to get the param by name: req.params.myParam "/some/endpoint/{myParam}": {
+      "get": {
         "tags": [],

-        "operationId": "some-endpoint", // you always need to specify this (it's for api docs) "x-sdk-interface": "someEndpoint.requestHandleSomething", // this field is also required for skd usage like: sdk.someEndpint.requestHandleSomething()
+        // you always need to specify this (it's for api docs) "operationId": "some-endpoint",

+        // this field is also required for skd usage like: sdk.someEndpint.requestHandleSomething()
+        "x-sdk-interface": "someEndpoint.requestHandleSomething",

         "parameters": [
           {
             "in": "path",